SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout Austria.

-Wildlife and freshwater filming demands specialized equipment, patience, and deep knowledge of animal behavior and inland aquatic environments.
-As a landlocked country, Austria offers rich freshwater and Alpine habitats—the Danube River corridor, Lake Neusiedl and Wörthersee, and the Austrian Alps where Alpine ibex, golden eagles, red deer, and chamois roam at altitude.
+Here is how this works in practice.
+Wildlife and freshwater filming demands specialized gear, patience, and deep knowledge of animal behavior and inland aquatic environments.
+As a landlocked country, Austria gives rich freshwater and Alpine habitats—the Danube River corridor, Lake Neusiedl and Wörthersee, and the Austrian Alps where Alpine ibex, golden eagles, red deer, and chamois roam at altitude.

-We connect you with experienced wildlife cinematographers across Austria who combine filmmaking craft with field expertise.
-Our team coordinates Bundesdenkmalamt permits, environmental clearances for Alpine lake filming, access to Tyrol, Salzburg Alps, and Carinthia habitats, and Austrian Film Institute liaison for productions working in Hallstatt, Wachau, or the Grossglockner High Alpine Road region.
+Here is the short of it.
+We connect you with skilled wildlife cinematographers across Austria who combine filmmaking craft with field expertise.
+Our team sets up Bundesdenkmalamt permits, site-level clearances for Alpine lake filming, access to Tyrol, Salzburg Alps, and Carinthia habitats, and Austrian Film Institute liaison for shoots working in Hallstatt, Wachau, or the Grossglockner High Alpine Road region.

 Capabilities